-A Complete Guide to the Google Search Console
+How to Use Google Search Console for SEO: A Complete Guide

 - Date

+If you’re like me and your spreadsheets are filled with traffic and keyword positioning changes, then Search Performance is the ranch dip to your carrot. 🥕

+If not for the content opportunities (what editorial calendar dreams are made of) then, at least, for the impressions and clicks data by country and device.

-What reports can I build with Search Analytics in Google Search Console?
+What reports can I build with the Search Results report in Google Search Console?

-The 28-day summary is an excellent way to get a quick overview of your content performance over the past month.
+The 16-month data is an excellent way to get a quick overview of your website and content performance in the SERPs.

 If you’re building spreadsheets, download this Google Chrome extension.
 Trust me; it’s a major time-saver.

-Here is an example of a monthly spreadsheet I’m able to build:
+Here’s an example of a spreadsheet I’m able to build:

 You can use this data to identify: